misauraleitao/thepawbrew/README.md

 - Social Media Links- it allows the user to connect with The Paw Brew by following them.
 - Subscribe- Users can input their email address in order to recieve a newsletter.
+- Hero images- This makes the website more eye catching and adds style to it.

 # Technologies